thenexthub/Codira/docs/StdlibRationales.rst

 Some ``NSString`` APIs are mirrored on ``String``
 -------------------------------------------------

-There was not enough time in Swift 1.0 to design a rich ``String`` API, so we reimplemented most of ``NSString`` APIs on ``String`` for parity.
+There was not enough time in Codira 1.0 to design a rich ``String`` API, so we reimplemented most of ``NSString`` APIs on ``String`` for parity.
 This brought the exact ``NSString`` semantics of those APIs, for example, treatment of Unicode or behavior in edge cases (for example, empty strings), which we might